mondoohq/docs/releases/2025-06-mondoo-release-highlights.md

 ## See historical trends for spaces and workspaces

 Mondoo dashboards now allow you to track progress and catch anomalies in Mondoo spaces and workspaces by viewing the trend of total priority findings over the last 28 days.
 The asset count is also displayed so you can compare trends and detect peaks and dips.
-This allows you to get granular insights into progress across team, location, technology, focus, and any other way you’ve configured your Mondoo workspaces.
+This allows you to get granular insights into progress across team, location, technology, focus, and any other way you've configured your Mondoo workspaces.

 ![The Mondoo dashboard shows trends in asset count and priority findings for each space](/img/release-highlights/2025-06/historical_data.png)

 ## Open asset directly from findings

 An important way to achieve faster remediation is by reducing your investigation time.
-We’ve now made it easier to directly access the asset that Mondoo is alerting you to so you can quickly do further investigations if needed.
-By including a button in the configuration overview for the asset, it’s now just one click away to go to the source of truth.
-We already included links for AWS assets, but we’ve now also added links for the following asset types:
+We've now made it easier to directly access the asset that Mondoo is alerting you to so you can quickly do further investigations if needed.
+By including a button in the configuration overview for the asset, it's now just one click away to go to the source of truth.
+We already included links for AWS assets, but we've now also added links for the following asset types:

 - GCP
 - Azure